 Noodle rod fishing with sacs is nothing more than "short drift pinning" - sometimes with a float and sometimes not - sometimes a 10' drift and sometimes 10-yards.
 A controlled drift on current carries your egg sac past active fish.

 If you use a float, you must sink the bait to the proper level, but you have the advantage of remaining in the strike zone for a longer drift.
 If you remove the float and "bottom bump", you must compensate for the fact that your drift will arc back to shore as the current impacts the line.

 Rigging always includes a section of fluorocarbon leader and a size 12 or 14 hook.
 A sensitive float and split shot for the fishing the "top".
 A barrel slip sinker, swivel, leader, and hook for the bottom.
 Some anglers use large split shot when fishing on the bottom.

-When presenting of the rigged, fresh egg sac, either on the surface or the bottom, it produces a strike when you keep the bait moving.
+When presenting of the rigged, fresh egg sac, either under a float or the bottom, it produces a strike when you keep the bait moving.
 That means, steady drift, drop and drag, drop and hop, speed crank and stop, or steady drag . . . .
 Plus any variation of those actions that work.
 Toss and wait is used only when you are in a bag-chair and you need a nap.